 The Clarksville-Montgomery County Public Library is located in Clarksville, Tennessee.
 Clarksville is the fifth fastest-growing city in the nation according to the US Census.
 The current population of Montgomery County is over 180,000.

 Clarksville was recently ranked by Business Week as “Tennessee’s Best Place to Raise Your Kids.”
 Its high ranking was based on many factors, including safety, school test scores, air quality and affordability.
-Clarksville is the home of Austin Peay State University and is situated near Nashville, Land Between the Lakes National Recreation Area, and Fort Campbell Army Post.
+Clarksville is the home of Austin Peay State University and Ft.
+Campbell Army post featuring the 101st Airborne Division, and is situated near Nashville.

 Montgomery County is an equal opportunity employer and does not discriminate on the basis of race, religion, color, national origin, age, sex, gender, disability or any other characteristic protected by law.